 There were a handful of Ewings already in the Dysart area, but none I can connect to the Perthshire family.
 Andrew Ewing, or Ewan, from Burntisland, with Isabel Salmon, had children in the parish in the late 1700s, and the other main Ewing family in the town during the 1830s and 40s was that of Andrew Ewing, or Ewan, and Hannah Greig, he being, possibly, a grandchild of the Andrew just mentioned.
 They lived by the Dysart Salt Pans, and one rainy day at the end of 1871 Andrew slipped on the treacherous path to his house and badly hit his head.
 Two months later he dropped dead at work, age 68.

-James was 21 when he married Margaret Todd in the Established Kirk at Dysart in June 1824, and three months later a boy was born to the couple, also called James.
+Jas Ewan was 21 when he married Margaret Todd in the Established Kirk at Dysart in June 1824, and three months later a boy was born to the couple, also called James (James and Margaret both appeared afterwards at the Kirk Sessions to account for their "antenuptial fornication").
 For the vast majority of the Ewing/Todd children the witnesses at the baptisms were from Margaret Todd’s family - mostly her brothers-in-law and cousins, and none with any evident Ewing or Clark connections.
 For baby James it was Alexander Nicolson and William Rentoul - William was Margaret Todd’s cousin, eldest son of her aunt Janet, and Alexander was a local weaver who, three years later would marry Margaret’s older sister, Mary Todd.

 Weaving was a growing industry in the early nineteenth century in Dysart, and the work attracted many new residents, the majority working on looms in their own homes and a large number living in the small village of Gallatown, just over half a mile to the north of Dysart town.
 James Ewing was listed as a weaver on the 1832 Register of Voters, proprietor of his own home and garden in Gallatown.